magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 11.3.3.1.
 All element selectors MUST follow these [best practices](https://devdocs.magento.com/mftf/docs/best-practices.html).

 11.3.3.2.
-The element's `name` MUST be unique in the `<section>`.
+The element `name` MUST be unique within the `<section>`.

 11.3.3.3.
-The element's `name` SHOULD be written in [camelCase](http://wiki.c2.com/?CamelCase).
+The element `name` SHOULD be written in [camelCase](http://wiki.c2.com/?CamelCase).

 11.3.3.4.
-Element selectors SHOULD be written in CSS instead of Xpath.
+Element selectors SHOULD be written in CSS instead of XPath.

 11.3.3.5.
-CSS and Xpath selectors MUST NOT reference `@data-bind`.
+CSS and XPath selectors MUST NOT reference `@data-bind`.

 11.3.3.6.
 Parameterized selectors MUST use descriptive names for their parameters.